 Make a wimpy window look bigger –click – here.

-I have lots more to show you – accessories, floor, and a few more details.
+I have lots more to show you in this bathroom makeover – accessories, floor, and a few more details.
 So much to do – so little time. :)

 I am working on the floor – it is coming out better than I expected.
 I will post about that next time.